Sasmithere/edk2-violet/README.md

 # EDK2 for Redmi Note 7 Pro (Violet)

 This project explores creating EDK2/UEFI support for the **Redmi Note 7 Pro (codename: violet)** by leveraging resources from similar Snapdragon devices.
+Windows OS drivers in Development

 ## Current Progress